carpentries-incubator/gap-lesson/episodes/04-testing.md

 with it.
 By iterating over the group instead of creating a list of its elements, it avoids running out of memory
 (calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory).
-On the other hand, it takes several minutes to calculate the average order of an element of `SymmetricGroup(11)`.
+That said, the computation still takes time, with several minutes needed to calculate the average order of an element of `SymmetricGroup(11)`.
 But at least we are confident that it is correct.